maichmueller/reinforce/README.md

 Well, `Reinforce` is a C++ implementation of the Gymnasium spaces anyway, designed to bridge the use of Reinforcement Learning (RL) in C++.
-Its aim is to port existing spaces, wherever meaningful, and related features of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium), allowing developers to squeeze the last drop of performance out of their training routines.
+Its aim is to port existing spaces, wherever meaningful, and related features of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium), allowing developers to squeeze the last drop of performance out of their juicy training routines.

 ## Features

 - **Gym Spaces:** Reinforce provides C++ implementations of common Gymnasium spaces whenever meaningful.
 For a seamless transition from the Python-based standard set by Gym their API is replicated as much as possible.
   All spaces implemented so far provide the basic public API:
-    - (vectorized) `sampling`
+    - (batch) `sampling`
     - `contains` checks
     - `repr`
-    - `equality` comparison .
+    - `equality` comparison

   The following spaces have already been ported:
     - `Discrete`